demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

    {instance setting screenshot here}

    3. For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira mapper**.
    4. In the Query section, enter a query to ensure the only change management incidents are fetched.
-(In the example below, the “cm” is the detected project for change management.)
+(In the example below, *cm* is the detected project for change management.)

    {query screenshot here}

-11. Since it is important to documentation all the processes in the playbook for future reference, if you are using the Jira integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring).
+11. Since it is important to document all the processes in the playbook for future reference, if you are using the Jira integration, make sure all the relevant mirroring settings are enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring).